Ford leads Murray State against Southern Indiana after 22-point game - WTOP News

 Evansville, Indiana; Friday, 6 p.m.
 EST

-BOTTOM LINE: Murray State takes on Southern Indiana after Haven Ford scored 22 points in Murray State’s 102-61 win over the Trevecca Nazarene Trojans.
+BOTTOM LINE: Murray State plays Southern Indiana after Haven Ford scored 22 points in Murray State’s 102-61 victory over the Trevecca Nazarene Trojans.

 Southern Indiana finished 14-3 at home last season while going 23-13 overall.
-The Screaming Eagles averaged 71.3 points per game last season, 34.0 in the paint, 17.9 off of turnovers and 8.4 on fast breaks.
+The Screaming Eagles averaged 17.9 points off of turnovers, 11.2 second-chance points and 0.6 bench points last season.

-Murray State went 25-8 overall last season while going 10-5 on the road.
-The Racers averaged 86.8 points per game last season, 16.3 on free throws and 30 from deep.
+Murray State went 10-5 on the road and 25-8 overall a season ago.
+The Racers averaged 18.4 points off of turnovers, 11.0 second-chance points and 1.1 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.